The signature dishes of Latin American cuisine doesn’t end with chile-laden stews and juicy tacos.

 One might say that the Chileans borrowed the Torta de Milhojas from the French, mainly due to its striking resemblance to the French Mill-Feuille.
 But regardless of where the idea came from, the Chileans certainly perfected it.

 In their brilliance, they replaced the French custard with Chilean staple Manjar, and the result was heavenly.
 In case you’re wondering what Manjar is, it’s similar to dulce de Leche in form and consistency, but with minor tweaks across different cultures.
+A traditional Chilean dessert that you will love!

 7. Dulce de Higos